 - It is used to treat high blood pressure.

-- If you are having cataract surgery, talk with your doctor.
+- If your child is having cataract surgery, talk with the doctor.

 - Very bad dizziness or passing out.